-Melanoma is a rare type tumour which arises from the pigment-producing melanocytes which can be benign or malignant.
-50% are malignant (malignant melanomas) and highly metastatic, which means they readily spread to other parts of the body such as the lungs, liver, brain, spleen, and bone.
+Melanoma is a rare type of tumour which arises from the pigment-producing melanocytes which can be benign or malignant.
+50% are malignant (malignant melanomas) and highly metastatic, which means they readily spread to other parts of the body, such as the lungs, liver, brain, spleen, and bone.

 Malignant melanoma statistics